'Hotel Art, Barcelona' by Rachel Long

 Read 'Differences of Opinion'

-Award-winning Scottish poet, Carol Ann Duffy, is the first woman and the first openly gay poet to be appointed Poet Laureate of the United Kingdom.
-While her poetry often has a strong feminist edge, The World’s Wife in particular is a feminist classic, which gives voice to the wives of famous historical and fictional heroes
+Award-winning Scottish poet, Carol Ann Duffy, was the first woman and the first openly gay poet to be appointed Poet Laureate of the United Kingdom.
+While her poetry often has a strong feminist edge, The World’s Wife in particular is a feminist classic, in which Duffy gives voice to the wives of famous historical and fictional heroes.

 ‘Out of the forest I come with my flowers, singing, all alone.’